shczhen/docs/sql-statements/sql-statement-alter-user.md

 ---
-title: ALTER USER | TiDBSQLステートメントリファレンス
+title: ALTER USER | TiDB SQL Statement Reference
-summary: TiDBデータベースでのALTERUSERの使用法の概要。
+summary: An overview of the usage of ALTER USER for the TiDB database.
 ---

 # ALTER USER {#alter-user}